Gleyber Torres Player Props: Yankees vs. Mariners

-The New York Yankees, including Gleyber Torres and his .636 slugging percentage over his past 10 games, battle starting pitcher Luis Castillo and the Seattle Mariners at Yankee Stadium, Wednesday at 7:05 PM ET.
+On Thursday, Gleyber Torres (.531 slugging percentage in past 10 games, including two home runs) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mariners.
+He had a hitless showing in his last game (0-for-3) against the Mariners.

 Gleyber Torres Game Info & Props vs. the Mariners